asmakhalfallah2018/cohort-front-asma/README.md

-# Welcome to naister-dashboard-repository 👋
+# Welcome to cohort-react-repository 👋

 > A react app that displays merchants and count number of compaigns associated.